optixx/retrosync/README.md

  Retrosync functions with macOS, Linux, and Windows, relying on previously installed tools such as Secure Shell (SSH) and Rsync, or utilizing pure Python Secure Shell implementations.
 This means that you need to enable SSH on your Steam Deck if you have not done so already; you can follow this guide for [instructions](https://shendrick.net/Gaming/2022/05/30/sshonsteamdeck.html).

-The primary distinction between the two target device groups lies in the fact that the Steam Deck can be synchronized directly via the SSH protocol, while iOS devices require the use of Finder or iCloud Sync for data transfer.
-Consequently, all RetroArch-related files are prepared locally, with paths and configurations altered to suit the target system, but stored within a local folder intended for later transfer to the designated devices.
-This local sync feature offers an optimal solution for syncing onto SD cards or external disks, facilitating the transfer of larger collections to the Steam Deck without incurring slower network traffic.
+The primary distinction between the two target device groups is transport: Steam Deck typically uses direct SSH sync (`transport = "ssh"`), while iOS can now use direct LocalSend sync (`transport = "localsend"`) using the target `device_name` in the `[remote]` section.
+If preferred, iOS can still use filesystem export for later transfer via Finder/iCloud.